 At the end of month 1, the following entries are made in the individual or separate financial statements of A, B and TC.
 Entries reflecting transactions or events within the economic entity are shown in italics.

-A 5 chillies

-Dr Internal contract TC LC20

-Cr Net assets/equity LC20
+Dr Internal contract TC LC20 Cr Net assets/equity LC20

 A's entries